-The ideal temperature for serving sweet wines can be as low as 43 degrees Fahrenheit, while the ideal temperature range for a cellar is 50 to 55 degrees.
+According to The Daily Meal, the ideal temperature for serving sweet wines can be as low as 43 degrees Fahrenheit, while the ideal temperature range for a cellar is 50 to 55 degrees.

-If your cellar does not have a refrigeration system, pay attention to the heat produced by the refrigerator and make sure that the cellar temperature does not rise above its desired level.
+If your cellar does not have a refrigeration system, pay attention to the heat produced by the refrigerator and ensure that the cellar temperature does not rise above its desired level.

 In the kitchen